 The aim was to have a clear step-by-step journey.

 Alert the user that they have been in contact with someone who has tested positive

 Check the risk of public areas using the live-time density of population byways of a thermal map, helping users make decisions on their movement.

 I challenged myself to spearhead the direction of the app's visual identity.
 Developing a style guide, I chose colors that were calm and cool-toned to reflect a tranquil nature.
 The graphics which included an array of icons and illustrations needed to be clear and recognizable, with a subtle whim.
 I used curves, blobs, and gradients to achieve this.

-Over 2 weeks and a round of remote usability tests with 5 users, we created our final prototype 2.0.
+Over 2 weeks and a round of remote usability tests with 5 users, we created a prototype 2.0.
 This prototype encompasses all the features we thought would have a high impact for the user while addressing the initial design challenge.

 I prototyped the entire app ensuring smooth transitions and a solid end product.